- Posted by admin

 For today’s bridal customers looking for unique designs, mokume gane jewelry is a leading choice in design options.
 As metallurgical techniques advance each year, there are more and more color and patterns to explore.
 And, George Sawyer is consider one of the leaders in mokume gane jewelry.
 His jewelry is featured in museums, galleries and fine jewelry stores in the US, Canada and Europe.
 George is also member of the Society of North American Goldsmiths, the Contemporary Design Group, and twice president of the American Jewelry Design Council, he has received numerous jewelry design awards.

 “Moku” means wood and “-me” means eye.
 If you have an eye for wood patterns and beautifully crafted pieces of jewelry with unique characteristics mokume gane is an ideal choice.
 Couples like to purchase mokume gane matching wedding bands.
 And, as the relationship grows and blossoms over time, mokume gane requires very little if any maintenance.

 Quite often much attention is given to a woman’s engagement ring and coordinating wedding band.
 But mokume gane gives a men’s wedding band a unique story that dates back several centuries.
 A woman’s wedding mokume gane ring can be a perfect match to her husband’s ring, symbolizing a complementary partnership that will last a lifetime.

 Mokume gane jewelry can be set with a variety of gemstones, but with its unique patterns and colors, this jewelry has an inherent beauty that stands alone.
-See for yourself the beauty and uniqueness of George Sawyer’s mokume gane jewelry, from earrings and necklaces to bracelets and rings, December 4 to 5.
+See for yourself the beauty and uniqueness of George Sawyer’s mokume gane jewelry, from earrings and necklaces to bracelets and rings.
 Support a local designer that has dedicated his career to an ancient Japanese metallurgical process that is capturing the attention of today’s discerning jewelry buyers.